srobo-southampton/python-a-whirlwind-tour/worksheet.md

 Your robot is equipped with two wheels, each connected to a motor, and a caster.
 This allows it to drive forwards and backwards, and turn by setting the left and right wheels at different speeds (a method known as skid steering).

-The `SimRobot` object you placed in variable `R` earlier contains a list of the motor controllers connected to it.
+The `Robot` object you placed in variable `R` earlier contains a list of the motor controllers connected to it.
 The simulated robot has one controller, which can control two motors.
 Each motor is also an object, with a `power` variable which you can use to set its speed.
-A motor speed is simply a number between -100 and 100.
 For example, to drive straight forwards at half power, you might use the following piece of code:

 ~~~~~ {.python}
 R.motors[0].m0.power = 50